dragonflyoss/client/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug for dfdaemon
+about: Report a bug for client
 labels: bug
 ---

 ### Bug report: